netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row18:
   - image_path: /assets/images/Lend-Me-a-Tenor.jpg
     alt: "Lend Me a Tenor"
-    excerpt: "**Vines High School**: May 13, 2017<br><br>*Set in the 1930s, Lend Me a Tenor is a madcap screwball comedy that takes place when Tito Merelli, the fiery-tempered and world famous Italian superstar, arrives in Cleveland, Ohio to make his debut with the local opera and promptly goes missing.
-As Saunders, the show’s presenter, conspires to cover for Tito’s absence, he taps his hapless assistant, an aspiring singer named Max, to suit up and replace Merelli.*<br><br>Featuring John Marshall, in his onstage operatic debut, as Max"
+    excerpt: "**Vines High School**: May 13, 2017<br><br>*Set in the 1930s, Lend Me a Tenor is a madcap screwball comedy that takes place when Tito Merelli, the fiery-tempered and world famous Italian superstar, arrives in Cleveland to make his U.S. debut and promptly goes missing.
+As the show’s presenter, conspires to cover for Tito’s absence, he taps his hapless assistant, an aspiring singer named Max, to suit up and replace Merelli.*<br><br>Featuring John Marshall, in his onstage operatic debut, as Max"
 feature_row19:
   - image_path: /assets/images/The-Drowsey-Chaperone-VHS.jpg
     alt: "The Drowsey Chaperone"